bdlangton/fitbot/README.md

 This is a fork of fitbot with one minor change.
 Instead of loading activities from clubs, and therefore requiring athletes to be in the club, you specify a list of athlete IDs to get activities from.

+NOTE: This will only post user activities if that user has authorized your Strava app access.
+Otherwise, you need to use the original fitbot, or my branch `club-whitelist`.

 NOTE: If you are interested in a fork that still uses the Strava clubs, but uses an athlete whitelist instead of blacklist, check out the branch `club-whitelist` on my fork.

 ## Installation